 They also assured me that nothing harmful was happening to my knee.
-They did add that if it occurred on a regular basis and that if it caused me pain, I should have the knee examined by my surgeon and that he could order an X-ray and tests to ensure that nothing is wrong with my knee.
+They did add that if it occurred on a regular basis and that if it caused me pain, I should have the knee examined by my surgeon and that he could order an X-ray and tests to ensure that there were no complications with my knee.

 You can rest easy knowing that many TKR patients feel and hear clicks post TKR.